 When vision boards first became popular, I didn’t think it was something that was really up my alley; however, once I saw a close friend’s vision board, I figured I would give it a try.

 While the result of my first vision board did serve as an effective constant reminder of my goals at the time, the process of creating it forced me to really think about what I want out of life and then take the extra step of recording it by including it on my vision board.

 Remember– you’re 1.2 to 1.4 times more likely to achieve your goal if you commit to it in writing, so taking this minimal extra step is worth the trouble.

 So, in this article, you will discover a simple five-step process to create your own vision board and use it to achieve the important goals in your life.

 But first, let’s talk a bit more about what a vision board is and why it’s so important to have one whenever you’re working toward a life goal.

-A vision board is a self-made tool that you use to formulate, define, and maintain focus on a goal that you have for yourself.
-Your vision board will end up being unique to you, and can be any type of board that you use to display text and images that are representative of the things that you want to be, accomplish, or have in your life.
+A vision board (or mood board) is a self-made and powerful tool that you use to formulate, define, and maintain focus on a goal that you have for yourself.
+Your vision board will end up being unique to you and can be any type of board that you use to display text and images representing the things you want to be, accomplish, or have in your life.